joericearchitect/site-joe-rice-architect/wiki/blog/trenches-working-with-new-swarm-mode.md

   - If you install and run the current experimental version of Docker engine, you can use a tool to convert your docker-compose.yml into the bundle format.
 Then deploy the bundle.
   - Docker 1.13 release will support deploying compose files as bundles natively.

+**Update 07/18/2017**

+* Holy Crikey, Batman (and...uh...[Steve Irwin](https://en.wikipedia.org/wiki/Steve_Irwin))!!!
+Just ran across this open source project that promises to solve my data volume issues:  [Flocker](https://clusterhq.com/flocker/introduction/)
+  * A bunch of Docker Swarm mode early adopters across the net are complaining about Docker Swarm Modes problems with data persistence (with good reason).
+For same reasons I ran into.
+  * If the docs (and hype) are to be believe, Flocker manages distributed data volumes for Docker and follows the data with stateful containers (MySql, MogoDB, etc).
+  * That would be perfect...if it works.
+Going to put it through its paces.
+  * The other features that really, REALLY caught my eye are FlockerHub and Fli products, which claim to be GitHub and Git for data (respectively).
+Supposedly, you can "push" your data to a repo, then, pull down into any running containers.
+    + If that really works in the real world, that is HUGE.
+Especially for DevOps and automated testing.

+* Also, Docker 1.13 is supposed to solve the Docker Compose problem.
+By allowing to deploy compose apps to Docker swarm using v3 of the compose file format.
+No intermediate steps like converting compose files to bundle format.
+  * v3 adds native docker swarm mode concepts like overlay networks, node constraints,
+  * Should be able to push compose

 ## Terraform ##

 * Early observation (I could be wrong) - I have found creating brand new resources from scratch to be reliable.
 But, running "apply" against existing infra to effect changes ran into quite a few problems.